 Once we have confirmed the suspected source of your furball’s itch, Dr. Gillen may recommend one or a mix of the following approaches:

-• Avoidance of identified allergens — Common allergens among cats and dogs include beef, dairy, wheat, fleas, pollen, dust, mites, perfumes in products such as cleaning supplies
+Common allergens among cats and dogs include beef, dairy, wheat, fleas, pollen, dust, mites and perfumes in products such as cleaning supplies

-Seemingly innocuous symptoms, like rashes, have numerous potential causes and far-reaching consequences.
+Seemingly innocuous symptoms, like rashes, have many potential causes and can affect your pet’s overall health.
 Contact us today to schedule an appointment.
 We’ll get your precious pet on the road to looking and feeling better right away!